 The Malecon 2000 is a modern boardwalk along the Rio Guayas.
 It is home to museums, gardens, water features, playgrounds, as well as restaurants, and a shopping mall.
 If you want your picture taken with the iconic blue and white Guayaquil sign, the Malecon 2000 is the place to go.

 The hilltop that defines the neighborhood of Las Peñas is called Cerro Santa Ana.
 At its tippy-top stands a tall blue and white lighthouse called the Farro Santa Ana.
 Pedestrians must walk the stairway that meanders through the local neighborhood to reach its heights and enjoy the view of the Rio Guayas and the expanse of the big city.

 Parque Histórico in Samborondón District

 The National Recreation Area Isla Santay lies in the middle of the Rio Guayas.
-Visitors can reach the island by two different pedestrian bridges, one located near the Mercado Caraguay in the Barrio Centenario Sur and the other located in Duran.
+Visitors can reach the island by a pedestrian bridge located near the Mercado Caraguay in the Barrio Centenario Sur.
 The island is home to over a hundred species of birds, a few crocodiles, and a village where locals now work in community tourism.